grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### they surface in a storm)

-Hemi and Captain Percy climbed up to the control room.
+Hemi and Percy climbed up to the control room.
 Bastian and Owen sat in the control seats watching the unmoving gauges with bored and sleepy eyes.

 "We are going to surface," said Hemi, "and there is a serious storm up there.
 Owen, I am going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks."